Samsung/tizen-docs/docs/application/dotnet/guides/exchange-data-between-apps/message-port.md

     c.
 Use `Send()` method `Tizen.Applications.Messages.MessagePort` class to send the message.

     d.
-Provide the message to be sent as an instance of the [Tizen.Applications.Bundle](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.Bundle.html) class as shown in the below code:
+Provide the message to be sent as an instance of the [Tizen.Applications.Bundle](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.Bundle.html) class as shown in the code below:

     ```csharp
     string remoteAppId = "RmtPortApp.Tizen";